Everything we do for you, inside the library or out

 Non-residents (those living outside the Harrisburg Public Library District) should be sure whether or not they pay taxes to a local library.
 If no taxes are paid to support a library, the patron should go to the library closest to them to purchase a library card.
 The non-resident fee is in lieu of taxes and is paid annually to that library.

 There are four library districts in Saline County: Harrisburg Public Library District, Carrier Mills/Stonefort Public Library District, Eldorado Memorial Public Library District, and Galatia Public Library District.

 Gallatin County has only the Shawneetown Public Library for the residents of Shawneetown.
 Hardin County has only the Rosiclare Memorial Public Library for the residents of Rosiclare.
 Pope County has only the Golconda Public Library for the residents of Golconda.
 If you reside outside the city limits of these towns, you must pay a non-resident fee to obtain a library card.

 Videos and Story Hour kits circulate for seven (7) days.
-On the eighth day, a fine of one dollar ($1.00) per day per video begins to be charged to the patron’s record.
+On the eighth day, a fine of ten cents ($0.10) per video begins to be charged to the patron’s record.

 Lost or Destroyed materials are charged cost plus $5.00 processing fee.

-Damaged materials may be assessed, fees to cover minor repairs.
+Damaged materials may be assessed, and then add fees to cover minor repairs.
 These fees will vary due to the material and repairs required.